nowitsabby/dark-rpg-nextjs/assets/srd/combat/the_attack.md

+---
+title: The Attack
+---
 # The Attack

 The most common action in combat is the attack—the characters are fighting, after all\.
 Whether armed with a melee or ranged weapon, the process is the same\.
 Before an attack is made, the GM should verify that the attack is even possible by checking the basic requirements for the attack\.
 Melee attacks require the attacker to be engaged in melee combat with his target\.
 Ranged attacks cannot be made if the attacker is engaged in melee, unless he is firing a Pistol\-class weapon\.
 In either case, the attacker must be aware of his target; see the Spray and Pray for additional information\.
 Assuming the attack is possible, follow these steps:

-- __Step One:__ Apply Modifiers to Attacker’s Characteristic
+- __Step One:__ Apply Modifiers to Attacker's Characteristic
 - __Step Two:__ Attacker Makes a Test
 - __Step Three:__ Attacker Determines Hit Location
 - __Step Four:__ Attacker Determines Damage
 - __Step Five:__ Target Applies Damage

-## Step One: Apply Modifiers to Attacker’s Characteristic
+## Step One: Apply Modifiers to Attacker's Characteristic

 A melee attack requires the attacker to make a Weapon Skill test\.
 A ranged attack requires the attacker to make a Ballistic Skill test\.
 There are many instances where one or more factors make performing an attack easier or more difficult than normal\.
-For example, using the Full Auto Burst attack action imposes a –10 penalty on the attacker’s Ballistic Skill test, whereas a Standard Attack grants a \+10 bonus whether the attack is melee or ranged\.
+For example, using the Full Auto Burst attack action imposes a –10 penalty on the attacker's Ballistic Skill test, whereas a Standard Attack grants a \+10 bonus whether the attack is melee or ranged\.
 The GM can also impose additional penalties or bonuses to the test if the situation warrants it\.
 If a situation calls for two or more bonuses or penalties, simply combine all modifiers together and apply the total to the appropriate characteristic\.
 The maximum total bonus that can be applied to a test is \+60\.
 Conversely, the maximum total penalty that can be applied to a test is –60\.
 When adjudicating difficulty, common sense should prevail\.
 Regardless of the usual limits on test penalties, some actions are simply impossible, and no test is permissible\.

 ## Step Two: Attacker Makes a Test